Skip to main content

 What should a first-timer know about Harald Irka am Pfarrhof - Fine Dine?

-• The format is a surprise tasting menu only , five or seven courses , with no a la carte option.
+• The format is a surprise tasting menu only, five or seven courses, with no a la carte option.
 Commit to the format before you book.

 • At €€€€ pricing with Michelin one-star and La Liste 93-point recognition, this sits at the serious end of Austrian regional fine dining.
-Budget accordingly, and add wine pairing if the sommelier program is something you value.
+Budget accordingly, add wine pairing if the sommelier program is something you value.

 • It is a rural venue in Sankt Andrä im Sausal, not a city restaurant.
 Plan transport or consider the on-site guestrooms.